christler387/christler387/README.md

 I'm Christler, a fresh graduate student in Philippines.

-I mostly work on Frontend stuff - React, Typescirpt, Tailwind and a bit of animation with Figma.
+I mostly work on Frontend stuff - React, Typescirpt, Tailwind and a bit of animation.

 I'm currently learning how to use Figma to create designs when I want to sketch my ideas.